 10.2.2 Other Regulated Waste Containment

+Regulated waste shall be placed in containers which are closable, constructed to contain all contents and prevent leakage of fluids during handling, storage, transport, or shipping, labeled or color-coded and closed prior to removal to prevent spillage or protrusion of contents during handling, storage, transport, or shipping.

 If outside contamination of the regulated waste container occurs, it shall be placed in a second container.
 The second container shall be closable, constructed to contain all contents and prevent leakage of fluids during handling, storage, transport, or shipping, labeled or color-coded and closed prior to removal to prevent spillage or protrusion of contents during handling, storage, transport, or shipping.

 10.2.3 Disposal of all regulated waste shall be in accordance with applicable laws, codes and regulations of the United States and Territories of city and county.